team-telnyx/call-control-ivr-example/README.md

 ### Heroku Logs

 If you want more detailed logs for the POST interactions, please use a similar version of the command below

     % heroku logs -a unique_app_name -n 3000 > output.txt

 ### Ruby logs

-If you want to check out the ruby logs, cd into /call-control-ivr-example/log$ and tail -f development.log
+If you want to check out the ruby logs

+cd into /call-control-ivr-example/log$

+and tail -f development.log

 ### Could not connect to server